dadoonet/legacy-search/README.markdown

 This is a demo project to show how to add elasticsearch to a legacy SQL project.

-This branch connect our project to elasticsearch directly.
+This branch connects our project to elasticsearch directly using Bulk.

 You need to have completed [branch 00-legacy](https://github.com/dadoonet/legacy-search/tree/00-legacy)